When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 But just because it's written, doesn't mean your client will take it to heart.
 There's a chance that they may not pay you when the invoice is due.

 As a result, we suggest getting in the habit of setting up payment reminders for your invoices.
-This way, your client is less likely to forget an invoice is upcoming and you can avoid sending late payment letters.
+This way, your customer is less likely to forget an invoice is upcoming and you can avoid sending late payment letters.

 Surely you can relate to this.
 Have you ever called a company to pay a bill, only to be referred to yet a different number to process your payment?
 It's such a hassle!

-This looks like putting instructions for how to pay you on the invoice.
-These days, this typically means paying in some way online, whether it's by setting up an ACH transfer, the ability to use a credit card, paying through a portal, or whatever you choose.
+These days, this typically means paying in some way online, whether it’s by setting up an ACH transfer, the ability to use a credit card, paying through a portal, or whatever you choose.

 Regardless of the method, make it simple for the client to understand, so that it's easy for them to pay you.